More women should head S’pore universities, organisations: Ex-MP

 “What about other female academics we have?
 They are competent and capable, but why do we not have them in the senior management of our universities?”

-The only woman heading an autonomous university in Singapore is Professor Lily Kong, who is the president of Singapore Management University.
+The only woman heading an autonomous university in Singapore is Professor Lily Kong of Singapore Management University.

-Dr Intan added that men also dominate board seats as well as senior management and leadership positions in organisations, and this was something that Singapore should look at changing.
+Dr Intan added that men also dominate board seats and senior management and leadership positions in organisations, and this was something that Singapore should look at changing.

-The panel discussion was part of the Singapore Perspectives 2023 conference organised by the Institute of Policy Studies (IPS) and moderated by its deputy director for research and senior research fellow, Dr Gillian Koh.
+The panel discussion was part of the Singapore Perspectives 2023 conference organised by the Institute of Policy Studies (IPS).
+It was moderated by IPS deputy director for research and senior research fellow Gillian Koh.

-The other panel speakers were NTUC director and MP Yeo Wan Ling, and consultancy firm Stewardship Asia Centre’s chief executive officer, Mr Rajeev Peshawaria.
+The other panel speakers were NTUC director Yeo Wan Ling, an MP for Pasir Ris-Punggol GRC, and Mr Rajeev Peshawaria, chief executive of consultancy firm Stewardship Asia Centre.

-She said: “Meritocracy is a principle that creates fair opportunities for all, but there is also evidence that it can entrench privilege and inequality.”
+Dr Intan said one way to get disadvantaged groups into leadership positions is to nurture an “inclusive and representative” meritocracy.
+“Meritocracy is a principle that creates fair opportunities for all, but there is also evidence that it can entrench privilege and inequality,” she said.

 She added that rewarding people based on their academic achievements alone can unintentionally reward them for their circumstances, such as their social connections and capital.